 Earlier we stated that the difference between using "matched" students who took both the Pre-Course and Post-Course FCI compared to using all the FCI scores was only a few percent.
-As an example, for the summer 2013 session the median normalized gain using all FCI scores was $0.42\pm0.04$ .
+For example, for the summer 2013 session the median normalised gain using all FCI scores was $0.42\pm0.04$ .

-Another way to investigate the difference in gains in the two sessions is to look at the individual normalized gains G. Figure 3 shows histograms of the gains for the fall term (panel a) and the summer term (panel b).
-The median values for the G values are given in the final row of Table I. The difference in the median values of G is $0.15 \pm 0.04$ , which is about the same as the differences in $\langle g \rangle{\text{median}}$ .
+Another way to investigate the difference in gains in the two sessions is to look at the individual normalised gains G. Figure 3(a) shows histograms of the gains for the fall term and Figure 3(b) shows the gains for the summer one.
+Table V gives the medians for the G values.
+The values are similar to the median normalized gains in Table IV.
+The difference in the median values of G are $0.15\pm0.04$ which is larger than the differences in g>median, and the values differ by almost 4 times the total uncertainty.